liangzheng816/OfficeDocs-SharePoint/migration/mm-agent-targeting.md

 ## Create an agent group

 1. From the Agents tab in Migration Manager, highlight an agent from the list.
-A side panel displays to the right.
+A side panel displays on the right side of the page.
 2. Under Agent group, select **Edit.**
 3. Select **Add or remove agent groups**.
 4. Enter a name for your new agent group.
 An agent group name can't exceed 255 characters.